ctk12/react-todo-app/README.md

-# React TypeScript Starter Pack
+# React Todo App with TypeScript

-To use this template click `Use this template`

-### Available Scripts
+### App Features

+`LOGIN Todo App` - enter user dashboard with users todos by using email, if new user login using email and name

+`ADD Todos` - add todos to user todos list

+`EDIT Todos` - edit available user todos

+`Make All Todos Completed or Active` - edit All Todos Completed or Active

+`DELETE Todos` - delete todos from user todos list

+`DELETE Multiple Todos` - delete multiple todos from user todos list by selecting

+`DELETE All Completed Todos` - delete all Completed todos from user todos list

+`Filter Todos By All, Active, Completed` - filter todos from user todos list

-`Deploy` - available to deploy your application to gh-pages
+`LOGOUT Todo App` - available to deploy your application to gh-pages

-`SCSS Preprocessor` - available to write your styles with modern style language